Muirfield/pocketmine-plugins/GrabBag/README.md

 <!-- php:$h=3; -->
 <!-- template: gd2/cmdoverview.md -->

+### Developer Tools

+* echo: shows the given text
+* onevent: Run command on event
+* rc: Runs the given script
+* trace: controls event tracing

 ### Entity Management

 * entities: entity management

 ### Informational

+* near: Shows what players are near by
 * ops: Shows who are the ops on this server.
 * players: Shows what players are on-line
 * showtimings: Shows timing repots as reported by **timings**